nbfc-linux/nbfc-linux/README.md

 In this example:

-- *Fan 0* uses the "Min" algorithm with sensors named "coretemp."
+- *Fan 0* uses the "Min" algorithm with sensors named "coretemp".
-- *Fan 1* uses the "Average" algorithm with sensors named "nouveau."
+- *Fan 1* uses the "Average" algorithm with sensors named "nouveau".
 - *Fan 2* uses the "Average" algorithm with specific sensor file paths.

 Differences in detail